 - History of cheating.
 Like in every relationship.
 Remorse?
 NO.

-- Trust fund babies, living off of others, conning others for money.
-The parasitic lifestyle.
+- The parasitic lifestyle: Trust fund babies, living off of others, conning others for money.
 Steady work history?
-LOL their resume has more gaps than a meth addict’s teeth.
+Their resume has more gaps than a meth addict’s teeth.

 - Uses Triangulation.
 This is a purposeful form of “splitting” in which the narcissist plays one person against another.
 He’s assassinating the character of each person to the other.
 This creates an insecurity and a subconscious need to compete with the opposite end of the triangle.
 For example, he says a woman is “stalking him and crazy” yet you continually catch him interacting with her.
 He tells the other woman the same thing about you.
 You are “stalking him and crazy”.
 He gets to be the victim with each woman, and each of their reactions of jealousy and insecurity is the epitome of what he craves for his insatiable need for narcissistic supply.